aptos-labs/aptos-core/developer-docs-site/docs/guides/getting-started.md

 ---
-title: "Getting Started"
+title: "Prepare Aptos Dev Environment"
 slug: "getting-started"
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Getting Started
+# Prepare Aptos Dev Environment

 To kickstart your journey in the Aptos ecosystem, set up your environment as needed by your role.
 To interact with Aptos, you may simply [install the Aptos command line interface (CLI)](#install-the-cli).
 To develop Aptos itself, you will need to [clone the Aptos-core repository](#clone-the-Aptos-core-repo).